 Cell Imaging Core

-The FY22 rates are $24/hr for the SP5 confocal scope and $16/hr for the DMI6000 inverted fluorescence scope.
+The FY23 rates are $40/hr for the SP5 confocal scope and $35 for the DMI6000 inverted fluorescence scope.

 Over the past decade, with the advent of powerful new microscope systems and a wide range of specific fluorescent probes, laser-scanning confocal microscopy has become an indispensable tool in cell biology.
 This is particularly true in the stem cell field, where it is now possible to visualize the expression and location of the key molecules that regulate cell fate and to track cell differentiation at very high resolution.
 For this reason, the YSCC has established a Cell Imaging Core.
 The scientific supervisor of YSCC's Cell Imaging Core is Dr. Michael Nathanson, Director of the confocal microscopy core of Yale's Center for Cellular and Molecular Imaging since its inception in 1989.
 Mr. Thomas Ardito manages the Cell Imaging Core, and Mr. Ardito is available on an ongoing basis for scientific, technical, and administrative assistance.